dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

    This is only possible with client organisations that have established research practices.

+3. Use a partner company's consent materials and processes.

+   If we are working with a partner company, and their staff are responsible for the research activities on a project, then we may use the partner's templates to create consent materials.

+   And follow the partner's processes to manage all the research data we collect and keep the associated records of consent.

+   This is only possible with partner organisations that have established research practices.

-3. When we are working with a client to build their research capability, we can also help them to create their own consent materials and processes to use in future research activities.
+4. When we are working with a client to build their research capability, we can also help them to create their own consent materials and processes to use in future research activities.

 Whichever approach you take, make sure your consent materials and processes follow the [good practice for informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research#what-informed-consent-is) described in the Service Manual.